United States–China talks in Alaska

-The United States–China talks in Alaska, also referred to as the Alaska talks or the Anchorage meetings, were a series of meetings between representatives of China and the United States to discuss a range of issues affecting their relations.
-The talks took place in three rounds during a two-day period between March 18 and 19 of 2021.
-They took place at the Captain Cook Hotel in Anchorage, Alaska.
+The United States–China talks in Alaska, also referred to as the Alaska talks or the Anchorage meetings, were a series of meetings held from March 18–19, 2021 at Anchorage, Alaska between representatives of the two countries to discuss a range of issues that affected the U.S.-China relationship.
+The talks were the Biden administration's first face-to-face meeting with Chinese diplomats.
 Some American officials who attended the talks include Secretary of State Antony Blinken and National Security Advisor Jake Sullivan.
-Some Chinese officials who attended the talks include Yang Jiechi, a member of the Politburo, and foreign minister Wang Yi.
-Most of the talks took place behind closed doors.
+Some Chinese officials who attended the talks include Yang Jiechi, a member of the Politburo of the Chinese Communist Party, and foreign minister Wang Yi.

-Following the first day of the talks, both sides publicly denounced each other to the media.
-After the second day, some agreements were made, and the talks were called constructive, as well as substantive.

 Background

 Preceding the talks, diplomatic relations between China and the United States were strained due to differing positions on trade, cyber espionage and human rights issues.
 In the week before the talks, the Biden administration did the following: met with South Korea to reaffirm their alliance, imposed sanctions on senior Chinese officials along with the UK, the EU and Canada, and met with the other members of Quadrilateral Security Dialogue.
 Barry Pavel of the Atlantic Council mentioned that this sequence of meetings in advance of the US–China meeting was to show the approach of the Biden administration: consulting with allies and partners, presenting a united front, and countering what he calls China's tactic "to pick countries off one by one, as part of a divide-and-conquer strategy".

-Anchorage was chosen as the city due to it being the mid-point between China and the United States, which acts as a refueling station between the two countries.
-Pang Zhongying—an international relations specialist at Nankai University—said that holding the meeting there, midway between Beijing and Washington, showed "goodwill", but that "it is already very difficult for the two sides to have this meeting just 50 days after Biden came into office".
+Anchorage was chosen as the city to hold the talks due to it being the mid-point between China and the United States.
+Pang Zhongying—an international relations specialist at Nankai University—said that holding the meeting there showed "goodwill", but that "it is already very difficult for the two sides to have this meeting just 50 days after Biden came into office".

-Prior to the event, the talks were portrayed in the Chinese media as a move towards détente with the United States, following the end of the Trump administration.
-The Chinese reportedly hoped to use the talks to negotiate an end to Trump era trade restrictions.

-Prior to the talks, the United States stated that the meeting was going to be a one-off event that would be used to air a "long list of [U.S.] concerns" with China.
+Prior to the event, the United States stated that the meeting was going to be a one-off event that would be used to air a "long list of [U.S.] concerns" with China while China portrayed it as a high level strategic dialogue that presented the country with an opportunity to reset relations with the United States and negotiate an end to the Trump era trade restrictions.